Claire Dean

 Can you drink the tap water in Cusco?

 No, the tap water in Cusco is not potable.
 Unfortunately, the water in Peru doesn’t go through the same purifying and filtration processes that you could be used to.
-It is a great idea to stick to buying bottled water, especially if you are staying in Cusco-Peru for a short period of time.
+It is a great idea to stick to buying bottled water, especially if you are staying in Cusco-Peru for a short time.

 Also, be careful about swallowing water in the bath or the shower.
 Brushing your teeth with tap water is generally okay, as long as you spit out all the water.